-Finally, the North Santa Monica Bay Watershed community wants to underline that the beautiful lands upon which we stand, work, play, sleep and dream are the historic homelands of Chumash and Tongva peoples.
-We acknowledge our land debt to the First Nation communities of the Chumash and Tongva and appreciate that leadership at Wishtoyo Foundation have made the commitment to join the North Santa Monica Bay Watershed Area Steering Committee to collaborate on safe, clean water projects.

-Committing to integrating Chumash and Tongva cultural knowledge and TEK insights into our shared watershed, when invited to collaborate by First Nations peoples, will help the North

-Santa Monica Bay Watershed community gain cultural grounding to better co-exist with the living landscape and cherish safe, clean water.
+Finally, the North Santa Monica Bay Watershed community wants to underline that the beautiful lands upon which we stand, work, play, sleep and dream are the historic homelands of Chumash, Tongva and Fernandeño Tataviam Band of Mission Indian peoples.
+We acknowledge our land debt to the First Nation communities of the Chumash, Tongva and Fernandeño Tataviam Band of Mission Indian appreciate that leadership at Wishtoyo Foundation have made the commitment to join the North Santa Monica Bay Watershed Area Steering Committee to collaborate on safe, clean water projects.
+Committing to integrating Chumash, Tongva and Fernandeño Tataviam Band of Mission Indian cultural knowledge and TEK insights into our shared watershed, when invited to collaborate by First Nations peoples, will help the North Santa Monica Bay Watershed community gain cultural grounding to better co-exist with the living landscape and cherish safe, clean water.
+Since the water we drink comes from many places across the State of California, we include in our consideration that there were over 400 First Nation peoples in pre-Columbian times and man times that now due to the fact that First Nations peoples from across America have moved to California.

-The Safe Clean Water Program in Los Angeles County is funded as a result of Measure W, which was passed by the voters in 2017.
+The Safe Clean Water Program in Los Angeles County is funded as a result of Measure W, which was passed by the voters in 2018.